cwi-dis/dutch-chi/index.md

 Following the global spirit of meeting fellow HCI folks within a local region, this year CHI NL aims at bringing the HCI community in the Netherlands together after CHI 2021.
 The goal is to provide an opportunity for researchers to present and discuss their accepted CHI 2021 works in a smaller and cozier manner than what the enormity and madness of the (virtual) CHI ship allows.
 We are currently still developing the program, but this will include:

 1. Informal poster sessions
-2. Panel discussions (on CHI Netherlands, trends within CHI, industry)
+2. Panel discussions (on CHI Netherlands, trends within CHI, industry panel)
-3. Social event
+3. Informal social chat and networking

-Join us for a day of exciting CHI 2021 talks, networking, and collective reflection with fellow HCI researchers in the Netherlands.
+Join us for two European mornings of exciting CHI 2021 talks, networking, and collective reflection with fellow HCI researchers in the Netherlands.
 Everyone from students to professors to industry practitioners to artists is welcome.

 ## How to participate